-ARTICLE 4.5 MEAL AND REST PERIODS
+ARTICLE 4.5 MEAL PERIODS

 - A. The meal period for Unit members shall be 30 minutes and shall not be counted as time worked for any purpose.
-A Unit member who is called to duty during his/her meal period shall, at the Department's discretion, either be: - 1.
+A Unit member who is called to duty during the employee's meal period shall, at the Department's discretion, either be: - 1.
 Given a 30-minute meal period at a later time during the same shift; or - 2.
-Compensated in cash at the rate of one and one-half times the employee's regular rate of pay. - B. Each Unit member shall be granted a minimum of 15 minutes rest period in each four hour period; provided, however, that no such rest period shall be taken during the first or last hour of an employee's work shift nor in excess of 15 minutes without express consent of the employee's designated supervisor. - C. The Department reserves the right to suspend the rest period or any portion thereof during an emergency.
-Any rest period so suspended or not taken at the time permitted shall not be accumulated or carried over from one day to any subsequent day, or compensated in any form.
+Compensated in cash at the rate of one and one-half times the employee's regular rate of pay.